OSGeo/OSGeoLive-doc/doc/quickstart/osm_quickstart.rst

 Geofabrik
 ----------------

-`Geofabrik <https://download.geofabrik.de/>`_ provides daily worldwide OpenStreetMap data extracts by sub-regions and countries.
+`Geofabrik <https://download.geofabrik.de/>`_ provides daily worldwide OpenStreetMap data extracts by subregion and country.
 Choose the region or country you are interested in.
 Data is provided in three formats: `.osm.pbf`, `.shp.zip` and `.osm.bz2`.
-`.osm.pbf` and`.shp.zip` can be opened in QGIS.
+`.osm.pbf` and`.shp.zip` can be opened directly in QGIS.

 .. tip:: **.osm.bz2** contains raw OSM XML files `.osm`, `osm2pgsql`_ works well with them, find out more about working with them here https://wiki.openstreetmap.org/wiki/OSM_XML